Does Coffee Kill Probiotics? (how caffeine destroys good gut bacteria)

 That’s because it is estimated that gastric emptying takes around 30 minutes after the meal.
 Then, it takes about 4 hours for small bowel transit, plus another 30 minutes to reach the colon.

-The good news is that if you prefer cold coffee, then you wouldn’t have to wait that long.
+The good news is that if you prefer cold coffee, then you won’t have to wait that long.

 Does Coffee Interfere With Probiotics If You Drink It First?